publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch11/m__us_usc_t12_s1430.md

         (10) __Other programs__

-            No provision of this subsection or subsection (i) of this section shall preclude any Bank from establishing additional community investment cash advance programs or contributing additional sums to the Affordable Housing Reserve Fund.
+            No provision of this subsection or subsection (i) shall preclude any Bank from establishing additional community investment cash advance programs or contributing additional sums to the Affordable Housing Reserve Fund.

         (11) __Advisory Council__